elestio-examples/elestio-terraform-starter/README.md

 ## Availables commands

 - Preview the changes: `terraform plan -var-file="secrets.tfvars"`

 - Apply the changes: `terraform apply -var-file="secrets.tfvars"`

+- Show the current state: `terraform show` (sensitives values can be obmitted, you can read them in `terraform.tfstate` file)

 - Destroy all the infrastructure: `terraform destroy -var-file="secrets.tfvars"`

+## Documentation

+Check the [documentation](https://registry.terraform.io/providers/elestio/elestio/latest/docs) to know what resources are available.